trimstray/nginx-admins-handbook/README.md

   > Nginx should prevent processing requests with undefined server names - also traffic on ip address.
 It also protects against configuration errors and don't pass traffic to incorrect backends.

+  > I think the best solution it is set `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in Nginx.

 ###### Example

 ```bash